opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 6. MachineSet API
 =================

-You can use the MachineSet API from OpenShift to spawn worker nodes on OTC as follows.
+You can use the MachineSet API from OpenShift to spawn worker nodes on T-Cloud Public as follows.

 6.1 Apply patch (temporal)
 --------------------------

 .. important::

-  The `REST API of OTC to create a network port <https://docs.otc.t-systems.com/virtual-private-cloud/api-ref/native_openstack_neutron_apis_v2.0/port/creating_a_port.html>`_ is not fully compliant with the OpenStack API.
-Therefore, the Machine API of OpenShift fails to create network ports on OTC.
-Follow the **steps below** to apply the `patch <https://github.com/opentelekomcloud-blueprints/machine-api-provider-openstack/tree/4.18-patched>`_ so that the Machine API can work with the REST API of OTC.
+  The `REST API of T-Cloud Public to create a network port <https://docs.otc.t-systems.com/virtual-private-cloud/api-ref/native_openstack_neutron_apis_v2.0/port/creating_a_port.html>`_ is not fully compliant with the OpenStack API.
+Therefore, the Machine API of OpenShift fails to create network ports on T-Cloud Public.
+Follow the **steps below** to apply the `patch <https://github.com/opentelekomcloud-blueprints/machine-api-provider-openstack/tree/4.18-patched>`_ so that the Machine API can work with the REST API of T-Cloud Public.
 When the compliant issues are fixed, this patch is not necessary.

 .. code-block:: bash